jgm/pandoc/man/man1/pandoc.1.md

     Implies `-s`.
 Note: This option is deprecated.
 Users should transition to using `--template` instead.

+\--reference-odt=*filename*
+:   Use the specified file as a style reference in producing an ODT.
+    For best results, the reference ODT should be a modified version of an ODT produced using pandoc.
+The contents of the reference ODT are ignored, but its stylesheets are used in the new ODT.
+If no reference ODT is specified on the command line, pandoc will look for `$HOME/.pandoc/reference.odt` (on unix) or
+    `C:\Documents And Settings\USERNAME\Application Data\pandoc\reference.odt`
+    (on Windows).
+If this is not found either, sensible defaults will be used.

 -D *FORMAT*, \--print-default-template=*FORMAT*
 :   Print the default template for an output *FORMAT*.
 (See `-t`
     for a list of possible *FORMAT*s.)